Source: Journal of Information Literacy (JIL)

 *Can you advise an informatics officer on what they should do?

-You will need to register with the Connecting for Health NHS e-Space to access this content.
+Some important notes: You will need to register with the Connecting for Health NHS e-Space to access this content.

 Link here for more information: http://www.espace.connectingforhealth.nhs.uk/community/hic